-Sony A6000 versus Sony A6300
+Sony A6000 vs A6300

-The Sony Alpha A6000 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and February 2016.
+The Sony Alpha A6000 and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and February 2016.
 Both the A6000 and the A6300 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

-Body comparison: Sony A6000 vs Sony A6300
+Body comparison: Sony A6000 vs A6300

 In this particular case, the Sony A6000 and the Sony A6300 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A6300 is markedly heavier (17 percent) than the A6000.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.